 While at FNC, he has provided live coverage during numerous breaking news and political events, including the 2012and 2016 presidential debates, Democratic and Republican national conventions, as well as Hurricane Irene.

 A native Canadian, Roberts secured an exclusive interview with embattled Toronto Mayor Rob Ford surrounding allegations of his drinking and drug use.
 He also reported live from Moore, OK in the wake of the deadly EF5 tornado.

 Prior to joining FNC, Roberts co-anchored CNN’s American Morning from 2007 to 2010.
 Previously, he served as CNN’s senior national correspondent and anchor of This Week at War, examining international wars, including those in Afghanistan and Iraq.
 Throughout his career, he has traveled internationally to report on major developing news, including Yugoslavia during the NATO bombing, the London bombings of July 2005 and the earthquakes in Turkey.
 Additionally, he has interviewed numerous prominent figures, including former presidents George W. Bush, George H.W.
 Bush and Bill Clinton, former vice president Al Gore, the late Yitzhak Rabin and Pakistani President Pervez Musharraf.

-Roberts is a long-time supporter of Global Down Syndrome Foundation and has been an emcee for GLOBAL’s AcceptAbility Gala for multiple years.
+Roberts is a long-time supporter of Global Down Syndrome Foundation and has been an emcee for GLOBAL’s AcceptAbility Gala in Washington, D.C. for multiple years.